-- (1) Represents an amount equal to the sum of 18 months of Dr. Patel's base salary in effect as of December 31, 2022 and Dr. Patel's target bonus opportunity for 2022, payable in 12 equal monthly installments. - (2) Represents a lump sum payment equal to 1.5 times the sum of Dr. Patel's base salary in effect as of December 31, 2022 and Dr. Patel's target bonus opportunity for 2022. - (3) Represents a monthly cash payment for 18 months for continued health insurance benefits under COBRA. - (4) Represents the acceleration of vesting as to the unvested equity awards held by Dr. Patel for 12 months following December 31, 2022, including pro rata vesting for the vesting quarter ending after December 31, 2023. - (5) Represents the acceleration of vesting as to 100% of the unvested equity awards held by the named executive officer. - (6) Represents an amount equal to the sum of 12 months of the named executive officer's base salary in effect as of December 31, 2022 and the named executive officer's target bonus opportunity for 2022, payable in 12 equal monthly installments. - (7) Represents a lump sum payment equal to 1.0 times the sum of the named executive officer's base salary in effect as of December 31, 2022 and the named executive officer's target bonus opportunity for 2022. - (8) Represents the aggregate cash retention award that Dr. Bergstrom is entitled to receive in equal installments on each of May 31, 2023 and May 31, 2024, which are subject to acceleration in the event of a termination without cause. - (9) Represents a monthly cash payment for 12 months for continued health insurance benefits under COBRA.
+- (1) Represents an amount equal to the sum of 18 months of Dr. Patel's base salary in effect as of December 31, 2023 and Dr. Patel's target bonus opportunity for 2023, payable in 12 equal monthly installments. - (2) Represents a lump sum payment equal to 1.5 times the sum of Dr. Patel's base salary in effect as of December 31, 2023 and Dr. Patel's target bonus opportunity for 2023. - (3) Represents a monthly cash payment for 18 months for continued health insurance benefits under COBRA. - (4) Represents the acceleration of vesting as to the unvested time-based equity awards held by Dr. Patel for 12 months following December 31, 2023, including pro rata vesting for the vesting quarter ending after December 31, 2024. - (5) Represents the acceleration of vesting as to 100% of the unvested time-based equity awards held by the named executive officer. - (6) Represents an amount equal to the sum of 12 months of the named executive officer's base salary in effect as of December 31, 2023 and the named executive officer's target bonus opportunity for 2023, payable in 12 equal monthly installments. - (7) Represents a lump sum payment equal to 1.0 times the sum of the named executive officer's base salary in effect as of December 31, 2023 and the named executive officer's target bonus opportunity for 2023. - (8) Represents the portion of the cash retention award that Dr. Bergstrom is entitled to receive on May 31, 2024, which is subject to acceleration in the event of a termination without cause. - (9) Represents a monthly cash payment for 12 months for continued health insurance benefits under COBRA.